gwenmich/Assignments/Assignment-1/README.md

 _Please find screenshots of the processes I followed for this assignment in the Screenshots folder and below a list of what each one is_

 * screenshot1: Creation of CFG-Assignments repository
 * screenshot2: Cloning CFG-Assignments repository through terminal
+* screenshot3: Use of git status
-* screenshot4: Staging, committing, and pushing changes
+* screenshot4: Creating commit message
+* screenshot5: Use of git add, commit, and push
+* screenshot6: Creating Assignment1 folder and README file
+* screenshot7: Use of git commit and status in branch
+* screenshot8: Creating Screenshots folder and 2nd commit in branch
+* screenshot9: Creating requirements file and updating README and screenshots